AcutronicRobotics/MARA/README.md

 ## Compile

-**Optional note**: If want to use MoveIT! you need to source ROS 1.0 environment variables.
-Typically if you have installed ROS `Kinetic` you need to source the following file:
+**Optional note**: If you want to use MoveIT! you need to source ROS 1.0 environment variables.
+Typically, if you have installed ROS `Kinetic`, you need to source the following file:

 ```bash
 source /opt/ros/kinetic/setup.bash